-Are you wondering how to increase giving at church?
+Are you wondering how to increase giving in your church?
 Tithes and offerings are critical for daily operations and expenses.
 They’re also needed to help your church move forward and reach others, both locally and around the world.
 Yet, consistent giving is a challenge for congregations of practically every size and background.
-Here are five simple ways you can encourage your members to give more.
+Here are six simple ways you can encourage your members to give more.

 1. Use Modern Technology